 If the Excel 2003 menu option renderer is configured to be visible, both the Excel and Excel 2003 options are available in the following scenarios:

-Report Manager when Reporting Services is installed in native mode.
+Reporting Services web portal native mode.

 SharePoint site when Reporting Services is installed in SharePoint integrated mode.